This post may contain affiliate links. Please see my full disclosure for details.

 - Green food dye

 - Orange food dye

 - Whisk together sugar, eggs, vanilla and oil until thick.

-- Then add in flour, baking powder and cinnamon and mix gently
+- Add in flour, baking powder, baking soda and cinnamon and whisk gently until well combined.

 - Lastly, add in the grated carrots and raisins and fold in.